lmc-eu/cookie-consent-manager/README.md

 ### Via npm

-For projects with their own build process for javascript we recommend using the plugin via npm package [@lmc-eu/cookie-consent-manager](https://www.npmjs.com/package/@lmc-eu/cookie-consent-manager).
+For projects with their own build process for JavaScript, it is recommended to use the plugin via npm package [@lmc-eu/cookie-consent-manager](https://www.npmjs.com/package/@lmc-eu/cookie-consent-manager).

 1. Add the plugin to your dependencies: